- 1. Source Documents and Tools

 - All tasks that the PI delegates must be listed on the delegation log.

-- Read the following: SOPs GA 104: Scope of Practice and SS 303: Site Initiation Visit.
-Read SOP GA 105: Investigator Responsibility for Study Team Training.
+- SOP GA 105: Investigator Responsibility for Study Team Training

 - 4. Grant Account Set-Up and Management

-Once a fully executed agreement is in place, the Grants & Contracts: Pre-Award team notifies Grants & Contracts: Post Award, the department administrator and PI that a fully executed agreement has been received.
+Once a fully executed agreement is in place, the Pre-Award Grants & Contracts Pre-Award team notifies Grants & Contracts, Post-Award Grants Accounting, the department administrator and PI that a fully executed agreement has been received.
 The department administrator or PI then complete two forms:

 - Chart of Accounts